rHanbowChic/Illusion2/extrafiles/Readme.txt

 You are probably looking for "strings.exe".
-It comes from https://download.sysinternals.com/files/Strings.zip that copyrighted by Windows Sysinternals.
+It comes from https://download.sysinternals.com/files/Strings.zip copyrighted by Windows Sysinternals.